Rawhide (1951 film): Plot

 Holt and Callie return from bathing in time to hide and see Todd shot in the back by Tevis after Todd makes a break for the rifle that he had left in the stable.
 They are discovered when Callie cries, but Owens' gun is left under the horse trough.
 The convicts all assume that Holt is Owens' wife, as their items are in the same bedroom.
-When Holt hears this, she is indignant and wants to tell them that she has no connection to Owens, but Owems persuades her that her best chance of staying alive with the baby is to pretend to be his wife.
+When Holt hears this, she is indignant and wants to tell them that she has no connection to Owens, but Owens persuades her that her best chance of staying alive with the baby is to pretend to be his wife.
 Zimmerman knows that they need an official from the company there when the last coach passes through that night, as he will assure the cavalry to the east that all is well, and the best way to convince Owens to do this is to leave his wife and baby alone.

 After the last coach passes, Owens manages to grab a kitchen knife, and he and Holt chip away frantically throughout the night at the clay brick wall in the bedroom where they are being held captive.
 Before they can make the hole large enough to escape through, the knife breaks.
 Dawn comes, and Owens is summoned to prepare the station for the stagecoach.
 While Holt is distracted, Callie crawls through the small hole.
 Fearing for Callie's safety, Holt screams to be let out of the room.
 When Tevis opens the door, he forces himself on her.
 Owens hears this and tries to come to her aid, but is knocked out by Zimmerman in the melee.
 Zimmerman then thinks that he has wrested control of Tevis, but turns his back on Tevis to return to Owens and Tevis shoots him in the back.
 Gratz is also gunned down by Tevis while Yancy flees into hiding.

 Owens regains consciousness but is shot running across the yard.
 He takes the gun from under the horse trough and is then engaged in a gunfight with Tevis as the next stage approaches.
 Callie wanders back into the yard and Tevis threatens to kill her if Owens will not surrender his gun and present himself to be killed.
 Owens complies, but as he walks to his sure death, Holt is able to recover Gratz's rifle and saves Owens by killing Tevis.
 The gold-filled stagecoach then rides in with Yancy aboard.
 When asked what has happened, Owens replies to the stage driver, "Learning the business, Jim.
 Just learning the business."